exebeeche/status_im/installation.md

 #### Entering

-Conrgats!
+Congrats!
 Now you can use the Status app:

 ![Creating a password](img/status_app.png)